impossibledreams/wc-external-variations/readme.txt

 Adds basic support for external products to WooCommerce variations/variable products.
-This plugin allows you to define an external URL on any variation and will then open that link in a new window when the user clicks on the *Add To Cart* button.
+This plugin allows you to define an external URL on any variation and will then open that link when the user clicks on the *Add To Cart* button.
 Because the Javascript is used for this, any adding to cart that is done via the backend such as with APIs will not redirect properly.